CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 * Here I first change by directory into the lab7 folder.
 * "l" and \<tab> auto filled "lab7" so i didnt have to type the name of the directory
-* I was able to get: cd lab7
+* I was able to get: "cd lab7"
 * So I press enter and run this command and change the directory to lab7

 <Ctrl + r> ba \<enter>